fairbanksm/markdown/README.md

-This is Mehan playing around with Github markdown files.
+This is Meghan playing around with Github markdown files.